shinyquagsire23/monado/doc/writing-a-new-driver.md

 SPDX-License-Identifier: BSL-1.0
 -->

 ## Map

 The components you will be interacting with is @ref st_prober to find the hardware devices and setup a working system, along with the @ref aux code that provides various helpers.
+You will actually be implementing the @ref xrt_device interface by writing a driver.
 It is convention in Monado for interfaces to allow full, complete control of anything a device might want to modify/control, and to provide helper functionality in @ref aux to simplify implementation of the most common cases.

 ## Getting started